aetperf/aetperf.github.io/_posts/2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

 > ADBC aims to provide a minimal database client API standard, based on Arrow, for C, Go, and Java (with bindings for other languages).
 Applications code to this API standard (in much the same way as they would with JDBC or ODBC), but fetch result sets in Arrow format (e.g. via the [C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html)).
 They then link to an implementation of the standard: either directly to a vendor-supplied driver for a particular database, or to a driver manager that abstracts across multiple drivers.
 Drivers implement the standard using a database-specific API, such as Flight SQL.

-The ADBC implementation used here is specifically tailored for PostgreSQL, demonstrating its compatibility with various databases, including DuckDB, Snowflake, SQLite, and any connection employing the Flight SQL Driver.
+The ADBC implementation utilized in this context is specifically designed for PostgreSQL.
+However, alternative implementations may provide support for databases such as DuckDB, Snowflake, or SQLite.

 Data is fetched as Arrow batches and written with PyArrow.